 - Transparency & Accountability.
 You can see every action taken on a public blockchain application.
 To compare the “cloud based application” where admin who can incorrectly modify details about your account without recourse.

 Unlike the traditional database architecture (including cloud), where data is stored on a centralized server, blockchain is stored on machines of all participants.
 Each computer in the network stores calculates and applies changes to the blockchain.
 Such decentralized architecture makes blockchain stronger the more computers in the network.
 Therefore, if someone forges/erases data from one machine, many others still have the same copy of blockchain to protect the authenticity of the information stored in it.

 Banks and corporations spend billions of dollars to protect and maintain their server infrastructure, while still having leaks and virus attacks like WannaCry.
 By applying blockchain to the corporate network, which consists of thousands of computers, a company can gain stable and unbreakable system.

 Certainly, storing valuable data on every machine in the office is not a good idea if you have some corporate secrets.
 Therefore, blockchain encrypts each transaction data file.

 After data encryption took place, an owner gets two keys: public key (used to view the document) and private key (used to modify the document).
 It must be acknowledged that without encryption keys, all files will be only an unstructured mess of bytes, which effectively protect information and secrets in it.
 This way anyone in the company can access any file at any time, while only an owner can allow someone to view the file.

 On the other hand, from the confidentiality point of view, blockchain technology has no advantage over a centralized database architecture.
 They both can use sophisticated encryption algorithms.
-Moreover, centralized databases can be completely disconnected from the network and outer world like in “Mission Impossible” movie.
+Moreover, centralized databases can be completely disconnected from the network and external world.